gionatan-lombardi/express-react-redux-helmet/README.md

 Simple express boilerplate for React server side rendering with Redux and Helmet.

-Based upon the express-react-redux library of Daishi Kato.
+Based upon the [express-react-redux library](https://github.com/dai-shi/express-react-redux) by [Daishi Kato](https://github.com/dai-shi).

 ## How to use